fluidweb-co/require-bundle-js/README.md

 ## Installation

 Setting up is pretty straight-forward.
-Just download the script from __dist__ folder and include it in your HTML:
+Download the script from __dist__ folder and include it in your HTML preferably inside the document `<head>` element.

 ```html
 <script type="text/javascript" src="path/to/dist/require-bundle.min.js"></script>